I am going to miss the amazing chat sessions :(

 Marie Curie Post-doctoral at BDI

 Favourite thing to do in science: I enjoy working in the lab to make just one machine which can detect cancer in the early stages.
 This work is a real opportunity to give thousands of people more tomorrows.

-The aim of my work is to help save lives by developing a blood test device for cancer detection that will help us to catch it early, when treatment is more likely to be successful.
+My Work: The aim of my work is to help save lives by developing a blood test device for cancer detection that will help us to catch it early, when treatment is more likely to be successful.

 I enjoy discussing science and about my work with others to have their opinion on my research area.
 I am working as a Marie Curie Post doctoral with Prof. Richard O’Kennedy at Biomedical Diagnostic Institute, Dublin City University.
 The goal of my work is to make portable, low cost, fast and easy to use tests for early detection of cancer.
 These medical devices are called point-of-care devices as the patient doesn’t have to go to laboratory for blood testing and the tests can be performed by a family doctor itself.